mortenbock/AnalyticsTracker/README.md

 ### Ajax

 AnalyticsTracker can also track data from ajax requests.
+In order to activate this, add the `Vertica.AnalyticsTracker.Modules.AnalyticsHttpModule` to your application.
+Then for requests you want to track, set the `AnalyticsTracker-Enabled` http request header to `true`.

+The response will then include the tracking js code as base64 encoded headers.

-We have included ajax interceptors for `jQuery` and `angular`, that you can include in you site.
+We have included ajax interceptors for `jQuery` and `angular` in the file `/Scripts/analyticstracker.adapters.js`, that you can include in you site.
 Make sure to include it after the frameworks.

 	<script src="//ajax.googleapis.com/ajax/libs/jquery/1.8.3/jquery.min.js"></script>
 	<script src="//ajax.googleapis.com/ajax/libs/angularjs/1.3.12/angular.min.js"></script>